This article is part of the FanDuel Fantasy Soccer series.

 For detailed stats and odds, check out

-FanDuel Fantasy Soccer: Premier League Sunday cheat sheet
+FanDuel Fantasy Soccer: Wednesday’s Premier League Cheat Sheet

 The author(s) of this article may play in daily fantasy competitions including but not limited to the games for which they have provided recommendations or tips in this article.
 While playing these games using their personal accounts, it is likely that they will use players in their formations or other strategies that differ from the recommendations they have given above.
 The recommendations in this article do not necessarily reflect the views of RotoWire.
 Christopher Owen plays in daily fantasy competitions using the following accounts: owenc8888 (DraftKings, FanDuel), RotoCrook (Yahoo!).